-Having streamlined processes and procedures makes your employees and your business more efficient and more self-sufficient.
-Therefore, you are freer to concentrate on your business as a whole rather than on finite day-to-day operations.
+Having streamlined processes and procedures makes your employees more self-sufficient and increases business efficiency.
+Therefore, you have more freedom to concentrate on your business as a whole rather than on finite day-to-day operations.
 Now, I’ve owned and operated several businesses, and I’ve worked with hundreds of business owners over the past 20 years.
 I’ve seen entrepreneurs institute a wide range of systems in their businesses, and I’ve tried quite a few myself.
 So when it comes down to systems, I feel like I know a thing or two, and I believe there are 3 basic systems every business owner needs.

 KPIs “indicate” the future success of your business.
-However, the difficult part of KPIs is that every business has different indicators of success.
+However, the difficulty surrounding KPIs is that every business has different indicators of success.
 For doctors, it may be how many patients are pre-scheduled over the next 6 months.
 For financial planners, it may be the size of their customers’ portfolios.
 Yet, others may measure success by how many purchase orders they’ve received or by how many units they’ve pre-sold.

-For detailed information about Financial Reports and Key Performance Indicators, see Clear Financial Reports Entice Business Buyers – Post #12.
+Related Reading: For more information on KPIs read Clear Financial Reports Entice Business Buyers – Post #12.

-At its simplest, workflows are the specific steps you’re going to take to get your products or services to the market.
+At their simplest, workflows are the specific steps you’re going to take to get your products or services to the market.
 They are systematic approaches to inquiries, correspondence, quotes, purchase orders, production, packaging, shipping, and delivery of your goods or services.
 Realistically, you’ll take dozens of steps in each situation, and you’ll encounter dozens of situations.
-Thus, you’ll take hundreds of steps in your business every day.
-Welcome to workflows.
+As a result, you’ll take hundreds of steps in your business each and every day.
+Welcome to the worderful world of workflows.

-“At its simplest, workflows are the specific steps you’re going to take to get your products or services to the market.” – Justin Goodbread, CFP®, CEPA®, CVGA®Click to tweet
+“At their simplest, workflows are the specific steps you’re going to take to get your products or services to the market.” – Justin Goodbread, CFP®, CEPA®, CVGA®Click to tweet

-All businesses have workflows or processes they employ when customers contact, walk into, order from, or buy from the company.
+All businesses have workflows or processes they employ through the various interactions that take place between a customer and the company.
 Yet, not every business makes good use of workflows.
+Without having detailed systems and workflows in place, your organization will never see true business efficiency.
 Unless you create a system for every team member to follow, how will employees know the “right” way to interact with customers?
 How will they know how to price or package goods to be sold?
 Who is in charge of which task?
-In essence, what are your store protocols, and who knows them?
+In essence, what are your company protocols, and who knows them?
 Do you have them written down so that team members can refer back to them and you can hold your team accountable for following them?

-Someone answers a customer’s phone calls or receives an online order… who will that be?
+Within your business, someone answers a customer’s phone calls or receives an online order.
+Who will that be?
 What are their responsibilities once they receive an inquiry or an order?
-Well, according to Cups-to-Go policy, team members will enter clients’ contact information into a Customer Relationship Management System (CRM System).
+Well, according to the Cups-to-Go policy, team members will enter clients’ contact information into a Customer Relationship Management System (CRM System).

 Once team members enter the customers’ information into a database, what happens next?
 In your coffee cup company, let’s say that the same team members must confirm an order’s legitimacy.
 They verify the customer’s existence through Internet searches.
 Then, they must make a follow-up phone call to test the customer’s sincerity to purchase 20,000 cups.
 Is this a bonafide order or an online hoax?